randomcoww/blog/vrrp-gateway.md

 - Reduce Keepalived `advert_int` to reduce time to failover.
 This requires a low latency connection between nodes.
 This defaults to 1s, which caused connections to my self hosted remote audio stream to drop on failover.
 Reducing this to 0.1 fixed the issue.

 - Set up conntrackd.
 This replicates connection states between nodes so that they are not lost on failover.
-I will be honest - I haven't found any tests that show this improve any use case and I'm not actually 100% sure that I have it working correctly.
+I will be honest - I haven't found any tests that show this improve any use case and I'm not actually sure that I have it working correctly.
 It appears in a number of VRRP examples, so I assume it is helpful.
 This requires a dedicated network for connection syncing depending on configuration.

 ---

-  > One thing to note is that I have no configuration to actually take the WAN interface of a `backup` node to `DOWN` state.
-  >
-  > Taking the interface down ensures no MAC conflict but requires adding a Keepalived `notify` script to implement.
-I'm not a fan of shell scripts in automation (or in general).
-Failover from a downed interface will also take longer because when the interface is brought up, it will need to request a DHCP address.
-  >
-  > Currently, both interfaces hold on to their DHCP addresses, and failover takes no additionl time from address assignment.
-I'm able to run latency sensitive streams with little to no impact during failover and generally haven't ran into any cons with this approach.

 ### Confguration examples